 All professional qualifications and experience necessary to establish and run your business (learn about the qualifications you need from the visa wizard.

 First, this short visa wizard will tell you about your eligibility, fees, and the documents required.

 Then, make an appointment at your local French embassy or consulate.
 They may tell you to send your application to a consular service.
-You can find details of your country’s procedure here.
 Make your appointment 3 months ahead of when you plan to go to France, but no earlier.

 Take your documentation and passport to the appointment in person, pay your fees, and provide your biometrics.
 Any applicant over 12 years of age needs to come with you to the appointment, too.

-You can track your application’s process here.
+You can track your application’s process.
 You will collect your passport and visa in person, or it may be sent to you by mail.

 If you are approved, you will be issued a long-stay visa marked “entrepreneur/profession libérale” (Self-employed in regulated ‘liberal’ profession).
 This is valid for one year, and is equivalent to a residence permit (VLS-TS).

 Use the long-stay visa to enter France.
 Within 15 days after you arrive, validate your visa online here.

 - Passport, valid at least 3 months after your visa would expire

 - Documents proving family relationships to all dependents (such as marriage license and birth certificate)